Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

 # Edit the file around line 288 to enable ssh protection (look for "[sshd]")
-# Make this section look like the following
+# Make this section look like the following:

 port    = <YOUR NEW SSH PORT>
 logpath = %(sshd_log)s